What Should We Actually Be Afraid of in AI?

 AI doesn’t make decisions better than humans

 It makes them faster.
 Within a given dataset, a well-trained network can find the most correct answer far more efficiently than a person.
-Processing an array with more than a thousand parameters — that’s something that would take our friend Vasya Pupkin 200 years of manual calculations.
+Processing an array with more than a thousand parameters — that’s something that would take our friend John Doe 200 years of manual calculation.

 The ability to rapidly sort images, execute specific instructions, or even drive a car — that’s what AI excels at.
 We have a defined set of strict rules constraining the field of operation, and within that scope, we can teach our AI to make decisions based on environmental data.